 Wyoming County Coal holds two coal mining permits that are in the initial planning phase and three permits associated with the idled Pioneer Preparation Plant, the Hatcher rail loadout, and Simmons Fork Refuse Impoundment.
 Any mine that is brought into production would require significant upfront capital investment and there is no assurance of the feasibility of any such new operations.
 As of the report date, the permits have not been fully transferred as they await final regulatory approval.
-On September 20, 2019 Wyoming County received a Notice of Breach of the asset purchase agreement between WCC and Synergy Coal, LLC due to consideration of \$225,000 not being paid, failure to file for permit transfers and pay delinquent transfer fees of \$10,500 and other contract breaches, including failure to transfer reclamation surety bonds.
-Subsequent to the balance sheet date, WCC has paid the delinquent transfer fees and has filed for permit transfer.
-As a result of these steps, the seller notified us on May 17, 2020 that all breaches were cured.
-As of the balance sheet date and report date, the West Virginia permit transfers have not yet been approved, the seller has not been paid cash amounts due, and WCC has not substituted its reclamation surety bonds for the seller's bond collateral.
+As of the balance sheet date and report date, the West Virginia permit transfers have not yet been approved, and WCC has not substituted its reclamation surety bonds for the seller's bond collateral.
 The transfer of any new permits to the Company is subject to regulatory approval.
 This approval is subject to the review of both unabated or uncorrected violations that are listed on the Applicator Violator List.
 The Company, to include several of its subsidiaries, does have unabated and/or uncorrected violations that are listed on the Applicator Violator List.
 Should the state regulators believe that the Company is not in the process of abating or correcting the currently outstanding issues associated with their currently held permits they may choose not to issue the Company any new permits until such issues are properly rectified.